All Your Favorite Attractions Are Problematic

 We get it.
 It’s an investment.
 A huge one.
 Just like any of a number of other resorts, rides, shows, and exhibitions around the U.S., not to mention the world.
 To give them their due, Disney also has amply demonstrated they know how to concede curatorial authority, as it were.
 Their intentionality around Expedition Everest as well as core elements of the original Animal Kingdom demonstrates it can be done.
 Joe Rohde, in his talk at the 2012 THEA awards by the Themed Entertainment Association spoke at length about the Aulani design process, how authenticity and respect were placed ahead of ease and preconceived notions, and actually how easy design decisions can be when they are strongly rooted in authentic, clear direction informed by the actual people and place and not one’s own hot take on the source material.

 Don’t get us wrong: we are, no matter how fond our memories are of Splash Mountain, heartened to see Disney take this step.
 Reworking Splash Mountain is also an absolute rabbit hole (pun not really intended) because once your eyes are opened to the ways – both subtle and categorically unsubtle – that racism pervades narrative tropes and beloved experiences, it’s overwhelming.
 The soft-focus memories of Dumbo crash up against the knowledge that the lead crow is quite literally named Jim Crow.
 As you eyeroll at the corny humor of your Jungle Cruise skipper, your boat bobs around a corner and to a horrifyingly racist vignette.
 It goes on and on: Peter Pan’s original source material was dizzyingly racist about Indigenous people and the ride does not shy away from it; the Enchanted Tiki Room falls into the trap of so much white-washed, culturally-appropriative Polynesia theming; the European children on It’s a Small World are white as can be (and there are Middle Eastern kids on flying carpets); the Africa outpost in Epcot reduces a vibrant swath of an entire continent to a beverage stop, trinket market, and a few drums.
-These experiences have always been harmful, and it’s an insidious outcome of white privilege to be blind to it.
-Once you see it, you cannot unsee it.
+These experiences have always been harmful, and it’s an insidious outcome of white privilege to be blissfully unaware of it.
+Once you realize it, that bell can’t be ‘unrung’.
+You’re aware.
+And it’s now incumbent on you to not slip back into now willful complacency.

 This isn’t just a Disney problem.
 This is an everywhere problem.
 Racism is everywhere.
 The normalization of racist tropes is everywhere, from what we collect and how we display it in museums to countless “Wild West” zones in amusement parks to big iconic experiences like Splash Mountain, and thousands of moments in between.
 We are guilty of it in our body of work, too – there are projects we’ve worked on that, in hindsight, we should have done a little differently.
 When it comes to what stories are told in our parks and our museums, a large part of that is who’s had a place at the table, for the majority of our industry’s history, to make creative decisions, to greenlight and fund projects, to decide what has value or make a team pause and take stock of what they’re really saying with the stories they’re telling and how they’re telling them.
 It’s affected by processes and policies, too.
 At Thinkwell, we’re keenly aware that no matter how good our intentions in the past, we have fallen short at times, and it’s on us to examine what we do and how we do it to ensure we don’t perpetuate racism in our work.